Bellv/SSRdropout/README.md

 SSRDropOut

-Granblue website for our Guid
+Granblue website for our Guild.